 Was it a coup, or a revolution?

 In June 2013, mass protests spread across Egypt, demanding the resignation of Mohamed Morsi, Egypt’s first democratically elected president.
 Upon his refusal, Morsi was removed from power in a “military takeover” led by the head of the Armed Forces, El-Sisi.
-A year earlier, Morsi had managed to win the presidential election, despite being a member of the Muslim Brotherhood, an Islamist Political organization which enjoys the support of only a minority of Egyptians and whose doctrine prescribes that Islam is a religion, a state, and an individual’s primary marker of identity.
+A year earlier, Morsi managed to win the presidential election.
+He was a member of the Muslim Brotherhood, an Islamist political organization which traditionally enjoyed the support of only a minority of Egyptians and whose doctrine prescribes that Islam is a religion, a state, and an individual’s primary marker of identity.
 Morsi’s victory created an illusion of popular support for Political Islam in Egypt, only to have it be shattered a year later.

 During his time in office, Morsi quickly grew unpopular.
 At a time when Egypt was suffering from an acute economic crisis, and crime and unemployment were on the rise, Morsi busied himself with co-opting the military and police forces.
 The Muslim Brotherhood-dominated parliament did not fare any better, failing to implement meaningful political and economic programs that would allow the government to secure a much needed IMF loan; instead, they debated alcohol, pornography, and female circumcision.
 However, it was Morsi’s constitutional decree, through which he expanded his powers, that encouraged the coalition between the military, and the grassroots movement tamarod that removed him from power.